ncsa/NEAT/README.md

 For quality scores, note that using a single number will check quality scores for every number.
 As this could potentially slow down model creation, binned quality scores are advisable.

 Soon we will take a samtools mpileup output as input and have some plotting features.

 ```
 neat model-seq-err                                    \
-        -i input_read1.fq (.gz)                       \
+        -i input_read.fq (.gz)                       \
-        -o /output/prefix                             \
+        -o /path/to/prefix                             \
-        -i2 input_read2.fq (.gz)                      \
         -q quality score offset [33]                  \
         -Q maximum quality score [2, 11, 24, 37]      \
-        -n maximum number of reads to process [all]   \
+        -m maximum number of reads to process [all]   \
 ```

+Please note that -i2 can be used in place of -i to produce paired data.

 ## neat plot_mutation_model